BELLE ZELLER SCHOLARSHIP TRUST FUND

 CUNY GRADUATE SCHOOL SCHOLARSHIP APPLICATION

-- Applicants shall be a full-time CUNY graduate student with a cumulative GPA of 3.75 or better.
+3. Applicants must be a full-time CUNY graduate student with a cumulative GPA of 3.75 or higher.

-- The Belle Zeller Scholarship will be awarded to graduate students for one year and will be paid $5,000 within one academic year in the amount of $2,500 each semester.
+4. The Belle Zeller Scholarship will be awarded to a full time CUNY Graduate Student for one year and will be paid $5,000 within one academic year in the amount of $2,500 each semester.

-- The recipient must continue to maintain a 3.75 or better GPA and continue to demonstrate service to their community.
+5. The recipient must continue to maintain a 3.75 or higher GPA and continue to provide evidence of community service each semester they are receiving the scholarship.
 The Trustees shall be the sole judge of whether a recipient continues to meet these requirements.

-- If there is a break in attendance, the Trustees shall determine the renewability of the award.
+6. If there is a break in attendance, other than summer, the Trustees shall determine the renewability of the award.

-- Applicants should show evidence of significant service to CUNY, the community, and/or their respective colleges by letters, and/or other documents.
+8. Applicants must show evidence of significant voluntary service to CUNY, the community, and/or their respective colleges by letters of recommendation, and/or other documents.